wealthkernel/api-documentation-guides/docs/performance/Basics.md

 As the drop in price is accounted for by the dividend represented by `ExpectedIncome` on the record date, and is included in `CashFlow` on the payment date, the figures now show the reality that no actual gain or loss has occurred.
 We treat the dividend as cash flow on day n+4 as it has already been accounted for as `ExpectedIncome` on day n+2.

 <!--- theme:info --->
-> `ExpectedIncome` is an approximation and may vary slightly compared to the actual payment.
+> The `ExpectedIncome` is an approximation and may vary slightly compared to the actual payment.

 ## Partial Withdrawals